deathbeds/jupyterlab-starters/packages/jupyterlab-rjsf/README.md

 ## For users: Do I need to install this?

-This project just provides some "glue" to be used by other JupyterLab extensions, and other labextensions that use it should specify it as a `dependency` so it will be installed for you, if needed.
+For now, this project just provides some "glue" to be used by other JupyterLab extensions, and other labextensions that use it should specify it as a `dependency` so it will be installed for you, if needed.

+> A follow-on release will add more tightly-integrated Document (a la `Notebook`)
+> with a `MimeRenderer` for working with JSON instances, JSON Schema, and
+> `rjsf''s UI Schema, with support for alternate encodings like YAML and JSONL.
+> See more in the [roadmap](#Roadmap).

 ### Related Projects